uta-gasp/sgwm/README.md

         ]
     });

-The returned `fixations` arrays stores copies of the original fixations, some probably removed or modified, with `line` property indicating the line index and `word` property containing a word object `{left, top, right, bottom, text, index, index, id}` where `index` is the word index in the given line and `id` is its index in the text.
+The returned `fixations` array stores copies of the original fixations, some probably removed or modified, where each fixation, if mapped to some word,  complemened with `line` property indicating the line index and `word` property containing an object `{left, top, right, bottom, text, index, index, id}` where `index` is the word index in the given line and `id` is its index in the text.

-The returned `text` object has `words` array corresponding to the input words array, but the word may have additional property `fixations` which is the array of fixations (links to the items in the returned `fixations` array) mapped onto this word.
+The returned `text` object has `words` property, an array corresponding to the input words array.
+Each word may have additional property `fixations` which is the array of fixations (refs to the items in the returned `fixations` array) mapped onto this word.
+The object also has some other properties like `lines`, the array of arrays of words.

 ## Modification